Hip Dislocation in Emergency Medicine Medication

 Class Summary

-Pain control is essential to good-quality patient care.
+Pain control is essential for good-quality patient care.
 It ensures patient comfort, promotes pulmonary toilet, and aids physical therapy regimens.
-The analgesic must have a rapid onset, predictable action, and be easily titratable.
+The analgesic must have rapid onset and predictable action and must be easily titratable.

 Morphine sulfate (Duramorph, MS Contin, MSIR)

-DOC for analgesia because of reliable and predictable effects, safety profile, and ease of reversibility with naloxone.
+Drug of choice (DOC) for analgesia because of reliable and predictable effects, good safety profile, and ease of reversibility with naloxone.

-Various IV doses are used; commonly titrated until desired effect obtained.
+Various IV doses are used; commonly titrated until desired effect is obtained.

 Fentanyl citrate (Duragesic, Sublimaze)

-More potent narcotic analgesic with shorter half-life than that of morphine sulfate.
+More potent narcotic analgesic with shorter half-life than morphine sulfate.
 Suitable for procedural sedation analgesia.
-Excellent choice for pain management and sedation; has short duration (30-60 min) and easy to titrate.
+Excellent choice for pain management and sedation; short duration (30-60 min) and easy to titrate.
 Easily and quickly reversed by naloxone.

 Meperidine (Demerol)